 Imagine!
 Literary Agents seeing your work…

-Let your curiosity loose and start exploring with those two little words… What if?
+Let your curiosity loose.
+Start exploring with those two little words… What if?

 We actively encourage all forms of writing by offering you five categories to enter.
 You can enter as many as you wish each having its own entry form.
 Fees can be combined in one payment to make it easier for you.

-The Novel for a long time was not catered for in writing competitions but the Yeovil Literary Prize was one of the earliest to offer an opportunity to submit a synopsis and first 10,000 words (in total) for judging.
+The Novel for a long time was not catered for in writing competitions but the Yeovil Literary Prize was one of the earliest to offer an opportunity to submit a synopsis of 500 words and the first 10,000 words of the opening chapters for judging.
 Winning or rising high in this competition has spurred writers on to sending their work to literary agents.
-We also know that many of you have been published and have had Successes with further books.
-Our judge for Novels this year is Victoria Howard.
+Our judge for Novels this year is Raffaella Barker.
 So, start editing your work to make it the best possible for judging.

 The Short Story is a fascinating piece of writing and a craft worth mastering.
-Contriving a plot, a setting and time into a short story driven by believable characters with something meaningful to say and ending with a satisfying dénouement is rewarding.
-Not all short stories have ‘happy-ever-after’ conclusions so use your imagination to write an enjoyable story.
-Our judge is Steven Kay.
+Constructing a plot, a setting and time into a plausible narrative driven by believable characters with something meaningful to say and ending with a satisfying dénouement is rewarding.
+Not all short stories have 'happy-ever-after' conclusions so use your imagination to write an enjoyable story.
+Our judge is Rue Baldry.

 Last year some excellent work was eliminated from the short list judging as it exceeded the word count, so please check the Rules for each category.
 Even if you end your novel entry in mid-sentence, that will be better than not being judged properly.

-There are two ways to enter, by using the postal system, or online using PayPal, BACS or IBAN.
-We look forward to your entries when our writing contest opens on 1st January 2023.
-The last date for entries is 31st May 2023, so enter as soon as you are ready without waiting for the final week.
+Enter the competition online using PayPal, BACS or IBAN.
+We look forward to your entries when our writing contest opens on 1st January 2026.
+The last date for entries is 31st May 2026, so enter as soon as you are ready without waiting for the final week.